People's Defence Force (Myanmar): Mandalay clashes

 In early June 2021, PDF activities increased significantly across the Mandalay District, with multiple violent clashes with pro-junta security forces reported in Mandalay City and surrounding townships.

 On 1 June, a PDF fighter shot two soldiers, killing one, outside of a high school that had been forced to re-open by junta authorities despite a nationwide boycott of government-run schools.
 The leader of the PDF in Mandalay, Bo Nat Khat, also claimed responsibility for recent bombings in five townships.
 The military junta called the PDF attacks acts of terrorism.

 In Patheingyi Township on 8 June, three PDF fighters in a vehicle rammed two police officers on motorbikes before shooting and killing them.
 The PDF claimed responsibility for the attack, which was confirmed by a pro-democracy police officer.

-On 22 June, Tatmadaw forces in armoured vehicles raided a PDF base in Chanmyathazi Township, resulting in the deaths of two fighters and six arrests, according to the PDF.
-Tatmadaw-owned media sources claimed that four PDF fighters were killed and eight arrested, while some security forces were injured.
+On 22 June, the Tatmadaw forces in armoured vehicles raided a PDF base in Chanmyathazi Township, resulting in the deaths of two fighters and six arrests, according to the PDF.
+The Tatmadaw-owned media sources claimed that four PDF fighters were killed and eight arrested, while some security forces were injured.
 Later that day, the Mandalay PDF spokesperson announced that the group had "declared war" on the junta.

+On 23 April 2023, the NUG Defence Ministry stated that clashes between the Mandalay PDF and the junta occurred from 5 to 22 April.
+These clashes were in Pyin Oo Lwin and Nawnghkio, and resulted in the deaths of around 100 regime troops and 11 PDF troops.